KingHarley/Deembedding-Procedure/readme.md

+`Excitation and reception of magnetostatic surface spin waves in thin conducting ferromagnetic films by coplanar microwave antennas.
+Part II: Experiment`

-This project contains a jupyter notebook file which was contains the code which was used to de-embed the raw experimental data.
+This project contains a jupyter notebook file which contains the code which was used to de-embed the raw experimental data.

 The data used for the de-embedding is also provided and is located in the `Data` folder.